How much did you think about money when you were 20?

 Fast forward to 2018, my partner and I broke up.

 He moved to Japan, and I chose not to follow.

-Spontaneously packing up and moving to Liverpool was fun when I was 23, but at 28, I can’t uproot my entire life for a man and cross my fingers that it would work out in my favour anymore.
+Spontaneously packing up and moving to Liverpool was fun when I was 23, but at 28, I couldn’t uproot my entire life for a man and cross my fingers that it would work out in my favor anymore.

 It was time to take life by the horns and chase after my own dreams.